dneprojects/habitron/custom_components/habitron/README.md

 ### Climate

 Based on the first temperature setpoint and the sensor temperature, a climate controller is implemented.
 It supports heating on/off actions and its state can be used as input for automations.
+A manual on or off command will change the automatic operation for 5 minutes.

 ### Notify